 How To Fix Issues

-Microsoft Office makes it easy to fix issues because the accessibility checker also lets you navigate around your content by clicking on the issue.
-It also gives you tips on how to fix the issue.
+Microsoft Office makes it easy to fix issues because the accessibility checker lets you navigate around your content by clicking on the issue and gives you tips on how to fix it.

 Some issues can be fixed directly in the PDF when checking in Adobe Acrobat.
 By right-clicking on any issue, there will be a fix option if you can fix it.
 Alternate text is easy to add to the PDF, and Acrobat can do it right in the application.
-Not every issue can be resolved in Acrobat, though.
+However, not every issue can be resolved in Acrobat.
 Sometimes, you may have to go to the source file.

 Then, there is the possibility that you shouldn’t fix an issue.
-For instance, Word wants every object to be inline to be accessible.
+For instance, Word wants every object to be accessible in line.
 That makes sense because for screen readers to get the content right, everything must be in a specific order.
 If you require an arrow to be laid over the top of an image to point to something, you can’t make that arrow inline.
 That means the document can’t be fully accessible, or the content might not be helpful to anyone.

 Sometimes, the best you can do is to fix as many of the issues that make sense.
 Fewer accessibility errors are better than not fixing any of them.
 Just do the best you can.